ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 __Let's take our `lme4` model and explore what that model structure looks like in `MCMCglmm`. `MCMCglmm` fits Generalised Linear Mixed-effects Models using a Markov chain Monte Carlo approach under a Bayesian statistical framework.__

-__To learn more about hierarchical models using `MCMCglmm`, you can check out our <a href="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">tutorial here</a>, which has more details on the different model structures you can have and also provides an explanation of what priors are and how to set them in `MCMCglmm`.__
+__To learn more about hierarchical models using `MCMCglmm`, you can check out our [tutorial here](https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html), which has more details on the different model structures you can have and also provides an explanation of what priors are and how to set them in `MCMCglmm`.__

 For now, we can proceed knowing that just like in `lme4`, in `MCMCglmm`, we can add random and fixed effects to account for the structure of the data we are modelling.
 In `MCMCglmm`, there is greater flexibility in terms of specifying __priors__ - that is, you can give your model additional information that is then taken into account when the model runs.
 For example, there might be some lower and upper bound limit for our response variable - e.g. we probably won't find more than 1000 species in one small plant plot and zero is the lowest species richness can ever be.